Best things to do in Aizu Wakamatsu

 Tsurunoe Sake Brewery

 The historic street of Nanuka machi is a popular one that many people who travel to Aizu Wakamatsu take a journey down.
-In fact, you would be hard-pressed to find someone who has visited this city and not walked this iconic street.
-A leisurely stroll along this charming two kilometre long route reveals well-preserved Edo-period architecture with quaint wooden buildings and traditional storefronts.
-While not all structures are from the Edo period, they combine harmoniously to create a charming ambiance that manages to remain timeless in its elegance.
+In fact, you would be hard-pressed to find someone who has visited this city and not walked this iconic street called Nanukamachi-dori.
+You can enjoy a leisurely stroll along the charming 700-meter-long route with quaint and picturesque wooden buildings.
+There are also quite a few cafes and restaurants as well as shops with traditional storefronts selling handcrafts and souvenirs.

 Gosankai Building Amida Temple